patrykgruszka/avr-atmega-cookbook/README.md

 Basic configuration with one blinking LED to test your environment
 ### 01_led-binary-timer
 Simple binary counter with 8 LEDs display

 ![01_led-binary-timer_preview](preview/01_led-binary-timer.gif)

 ### 02_led-wave
 Make wave with 8 LEDs (same scheme as 01_led-binary-timer)

 ![02_led-wave_preview](preview/02_led-wave.gif)

+### 03_lcd-hd44780
+Initialization and usage of liquid-crystal display HD44780 with FizzBuzz as example

-## Compiling and programming the microcontroller
+## Compiling and programming the ATmega8
 There is `deploy.sh` script in every example directory that does all the work:
 ```
 # Compile code to Executable and Linkable Format